jlralph/csv-to-api-conversion/README.md

 ## Notes

-- The application is designed for demonstration and can be extended for real API integration.
+- The application is designed for demonstration and can be extended for real Qualys API integration.
 - All IP addresses in the sample data are unique.
 - No external libraries are used; only Java standard library.
+- Qualys API credentials must be provided in the code for real API calls.

 ---